imrigzz/git-demo/readme.md

 # Git Tutorial

-This Is the git tutorial repo
+This Is the git tutorial repo.

+we will add more content...